seregazhuk/seregazhuk.github.io_old/_posts/2016-05-27-laravel-facades.md

 - [Create Custom Facade](#create-a-custom-facade)

 Laravel has a feature similar to this pattern, also named Facades.
-This name may confuse you, because facades in Laravel don't fully implement the Facade design pattern.
+This name may confuse you because facades in Laravel don't fully implement the Facade design pattern.
 According to the <a href="https://laravel.com/docs/master/facades" target="_blank">documentation</a>:

 *Facades provide a "static" interface to classes that are available in the application's service container.*

-Another words facades serve as a proxy for accessing to the container's services, which is actually the syntactic sugar for these services.
-Instead of having to go through a testable and maintainable way of instiantiating a class, passing in all of it's dependencies, we can simply use a static interface, but behing the scenes Laravel itself will take care of instantiating a class and resolving it's dependencies ot of the IoC container.
+Another words facades serve as a proxy for accessing the container's services, which is actually the syntactic sugar for these services.
+Instead of having to go through a testable and maintainable way of instantiating a class, passing in all of its dependencies, we can simply use a static interface, but behind the scenes, Laravel itself will take care of instantiating a class and resolving it's dependencies out of the IoC container.

 ## Usage